-The adoption of these Accounting Standards and Interpretations did not have any significant impact on the financial performance or position of the company.
+The adoption of AASB 9 Financial Instruments and AASB 15 Revenue from Contracts with Customers did not have any significant impact on the financial performance or position of the company.

 Basis of preparation

 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001, as appropriate for for-profit oriented entities.
 These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').